VarunS2403/Aruco_Marker-/README.md

 # ArUco Spatial Tracker

-A real-time autonomous spatial tracking and guidance system built with Python and OpenCV.
+A real-time autonomous spatial tracking and guidance system built with Python.
 The system detects an ArUco marker through a standard webcam and provides live directional commands to guide the target to the center of the frame.